vns0/golang-http-spam/README.md

           path to proxy list.
 Accept: HTTP(S)/SOCKS(4/5)
     -query string
           query params for URL.
 Accept: GET/POST request

+    #If u want work with telegram bot replace global var botToken#
+        bot supports command /spamm with all arguments above

 # In the plans :